Near Midland in Fauquier County, Virginia — The American South (Mid-Atlantic)

 Cephas Thompson painted a portrait of Marshall from life in Richmond, as well as six replicas for admirers, two years after Marshall presided at the trial of Aaron Burr for treason.” — National Portrait Gallery

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 25, 2019.
 This page originally submitted on July 19, 2007, by Roger Dean Meyer of Yankton, South Dakota.
-This page has been viewed 1,340 times since then and 38 times this year.
+This page has been viewed 1,386 times since then.
 Photos: 1, 2. submitted on July 19, 2007, by Roger Dean Meyer of Yankton, South Dakota.
 3. submitted on August 30, 2007, by Kevin W. of Stafford, Virginia.
 4. submitted on July 16, 2015, by Allen C. Browne of Silver Spring, Maryland. • J. J. Prats was the editor who published this page.